-Finding the right tenant for your property can be a stressful process.
+Finding the right tenant for your rental property can be a stressful process.
 You are making at least a year-long commitment with a renter that can dictate whether the rental experience will be a breeze or a headache.

 In a study reported by Bloomberg and done by the Census Bureau, it was found that in June of 2022, 8.4 million Americans were behind on their rent.
 This number represents 15% of renters and their inability to either pay in full or on time every month.